kahmannf/big-room-planning/README.md

 Run the "Container (Dockerfile)" launch configuration.
 This will build frontend and backend and create a docker image.
 You will have to restart the debugging aufter you made changes to the frontend.

-### Commandline
+### Command Line

+#### With Docker

+Use the Dockerfile under `BigRoomPlanningBoardBackend` to create an image.
+I have not tried this, maybe you have to be one directory higher?
+Visual Studio seems to do some kind of nonsense with the base path in the Dockerfile.

+#### Without docker

-I never used this so i am not sure this works.
+I have also never tried this so i am not sure this works.
 But you would have to

 - build the frontend with `ng build` (under `BigRoomPlanningBoardBackend/ng-big-room-planning`).
 - create the Folder `wwwroot` under `BigRoomPlanningBoardBackend` if it does not exist already.